YW767486516/AspNetCore.Docs/aspnetcore/grpc/client.md

 // Greeting: Hello World
 ```

-Each unary service method in the `*.proto` file will result in two .NET methods on the concrete gRPC client type for calling the method: an async method and a blocking method.
+Each unary service method in the **.proto* file will result in two .NET methods on the concrete gRPC client type for calling the method: an asynchronous method and a blocking method.
 For example, on `GreeterClient` there are two ways of calling `SayHello`:

 * `GreeterClient.SayHelloAsync` - calls `Greeter.SayHello` service asynchronously.
 Can be awaited.
 * `GreeterClient.SayHello` - calls `Greeter.SayHello` service and blocks until complete.
-Don't use in async code.
+Don't use in asynchronous code.

 ### Server streaming call